 Both gems are from Brazil, which has been an important source of aquamarine for the past two centuries.
 Aquamarine is also notably found 3000-4000 meters high in the Karakorum foothills of Pakistan and the aquamarine from this area are described as “water clear,” which makes me think of clear blue skies seen through cold thin high-mountain air.

 The gemstone has a Mohs hardness of 7.5-8, which is relatively durable for everyday wear.
-It’s a gem that shows up grime underneath, which will dull its liveliness and colour, so it needs to be regularly cleaned with warm water and soap using a paint brush or soft toothbrush.
+It’s a gem that shows up grime underneath, which will dull its liveliness and colour, so it needs to be regularly cleaned with warm water and soap using a paint brush or soft toothbrush under the setting.

-Its watery coolness allows it to sit comfortably in white gold with South Sea pearls, although I’m always tempted to encourage the subtle greenish hue in yellow gold.
-It will happily team with crisp white sparkly diamonds, but it has potential to accompany deep reds and greens and because it is particularly transparent, I think it would contrast beautifully with an opaque gemstone like opal or jade, it just requires a little imagination.
+Its watery coolness allows it to sit comfortably in white gold with South Sea pearls, although I’m always tempted to encourage the subtle greenish hue by setting the gem in yellow gold.
+It will happily team with crisp white sparkly diamonds, but it has potential to accompany deep reds and greens and because it is particularly transparent, I think it contrasts beautifully with an opaque gemstone like opal or jade, it just requires a little imagination.